oroinc/documentation/user_guide/outlook_sync.rst

   :header: "**OroCRM Field**","**Outlook Field**","Note"
   :widths: 20, 20, 20

-  "First Name","First Name","If no *First Name* is defined in the Outlook record, the *Last Name* value will be used for the both first name and last name in OroCRM."
+  "First Name","First Name","If no *First Name* is defined in the Outlook record, the *Last Name* value is used for the both first name and last name in OroCRM."
   "Middle Name","Middle Name",""
-  "Last Name","Last Name","If no *Last Name* is defined in the Outlook record, the *First Name* value will be used for the both first name and last name in OroCRM."
+  "Last Name","Last Name","If no *Last Name* is defined in the Outlook record, the *First Name* value is used for the both first name and last name in OroCRM."
   "Name Suffix","Name Suffix",""
   "Description","Notes",""
-  "Email","Email","Any number of Emails may be mapped."
+  "Email","Email","All the existing Emails are mapped."
   "Phone","Primary Phone","Only the first OroCRM phone number is mapped."
   "Job Title","Job Title",""
   "Birthday","Birthday",""